-Eliminating all dissent
+Erdogan eliminating all dissent

 Even as the bungled coup was winding down, Erdogan called the uprising a “gift from God” because it “will be a reason to cleanse our army.”
 Erdogan used the failed coup attempt as an excuse to swiftly purge all his political opponents in the government and military bureaucracies and then began cleaning out the universities and state schools.

 By some estimates, upwards of 40,000 Turks were arrested and another 100,000 were stripped of their jobs.
-There are reports that the country’s prisons are being emptied of criminals to make room for the new arrivals.

-Crossroads of East and West
+Turkey at the crossroads of East and West

 Turkey forms a strategic land bridge between Europe and the Middle East, two key areas in Bible prophecy.